AninditaBasu/indica/docs/how_to_curse.md

 }
 ```

-First, you find words that from those categories that have an element of evil or of suffering in them.
+First, you find words that from those categories that have an element of evil or of suffering in them (for example, `snake`, `worm`, or `poison`).
 And then, you string those words together to form sentences.

-Here's a pseudocode example:
+The following pseudocode uses the `disease` and `family` categories to create a curse.

 ```bash
 where /categories/{category} == 'disease':
 	get word
 	get description